samssjubair/ForEve/README.md

 A woman security android app using Java

 ## Features
-* Emergency message will automaticatlly send in times of danger detecting shakke using
+* Emergency message will automaticatlly send in times of danger detecting shake using
 * Nearby Hospital, Nearby Police Station can be find out using Google Maps Api
 * Firebase Login System using email.
 * First Aid and Self Defense video